nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-09-01-there-is-no-do-agile-there-is-only-be-agile/index.md

 ---
 id: "10058"
-title: "There is no \"do agile\" there is only \"be agile\""
+title: 'There is no "do agile" there is only "be agile"'
 date: "2013-09-01"
 categories:
   - "people-and-process"
 tags:
   - "agile"
   - "lean"
   - "scrum"